Frame rate: Animation

 This animated cartoon of a galloping horse is displayed at 12 drawings per second, and the fast motion is on the edge of being objectionably jerky.

 In drawn animation, moving characters are often animated on twos, meaning one drawing is displayed for every two frames of film.
 Since film typically runs at 24 frames per second, this results in a display of only 12 drawings per second.
 Even though the image update rate is low, the fluidity is satisfactory for most subjects.
 However, when a character is required to perform a quick movement, it is usually necessary to revert to animating on ones, as twos are too slow to convey the motion adequately.
 A blend of the two techniques keeps the eye fooled and controls production cost.

-Animation for most "Saturday morning cartoons" firstly introduced in the mid-1960s was produced as cheaply as possible and was most often shot on "threes" or even "fours", i.e. three or four frames per drawing.
-This translates to only 8 or 6 drawings per second respectively.
+Animation for most Saturday morning cartoons, first introduced in the mid-1960s, was produced as cheaply as possible and was most often shot on threes or even fours, i.e., three or four frames per drawing.
+This translates to only 8 or 6 drawings per second, respectively.
 Anime is also usually drawn on threes or twos.